john-science/john-science.github.io/_posts/2016-10-31-history-tolkiens-dwarves.md

 + The average Dwarf is shorter than the average Human or Elf, but taller than the average Hobbit. <sub>citation needed</sub>
 + The Dwarves were "stone-hard, stubborn, fast in friendship and enmity, and they suffer toil and hunger and hurt of body more heartily than other speaking peoples". <sub>9</sub>
 + Both male and female Dwarves are born with full beards. <sub>3</sub>
-+ By the Second and Third Age Dwarves naturally live about 250 solar years <sub>4</sub>.
++ By the Second Age, Dwarves naturally live about 250 solar years <sub>4</sub>.
 + The Dwarves are secretive about their religion. *But it probably revolves around [Aulë](https://en.wikipedia.org/wiki/Aul%C3%AB).* <sub>9</sub>
 + The Dwarves are secretive about their language, Khudzul; which was given to them by Aulë. <sub>9 27</sub> (They do not speak Khudzul in front of non-Dwarves and only two outsiders ever learned to speak it: the elves [Eöl](https://en.wikipedia.org/wiki/E%C3%B6l) and [Curufin](https://en.wikipedia.org/wiki/Curufin).
 Through intensive effort, Khudzul remained unchanged throughout all four ages.) <sub>5 27</sub>
-* Dwarves did not give their real names to outsiders.
-Even common Dwarven names, like Gimli, were taken from local Human dialects, and were not the true names of the Dwarves in their own language. <sub>27</sub>
+* Dwarves did not give their real names to outsiders, instead they usually used names from the local Human dialect.
+Even very famous names, like Durin and Gimli, are only the names they gave to outsiders. <sub>27</sub>
 * The Dwarves had a lunar calendar, that we know little about. <sub>28</sub>

  &nbsp;
 #### References

 **The Books**